elrodrix/zakzak/README.md

 Install `zakzak` globally or locally in your project using `npm`.

+**NOTE:** Zakzak is not yet released on npm, since it's still under development.
+If you have downloaded or installed a package called zakzak, than it is not this project and most likely malicious.

 ```bash
 $ npm install -g zakzak # global
 $ npm install --save-dev zakzak # local